hiddevdploeg/Billboard/README.md

 [tundsdev](https://twitter.com/tundsdev) for CachedImage implementation

 ## Authors
-This library is created by [Hidde van der Ploeg](https://hidde.design) feel free to reach out on [Twitter](https://twitter.com/hiddevdploeg) or [Mastodon](https://mastodon.design/@hidde) if you have any questions or remarks.
+This library is created by [Hidde van der Ploeg](https://hidde.design).
+Feel free to reach out on [Twitter](https://twitter.com/hiddevdploeg) or [Mastodon](https://mastodon.design/@hidde) if you have any questions or remarks.

 ## License
 Billboard is available under the MIT license.